Explore everything you need to know to start your studies well, and make the most of what City St George's has to offer.

 Food, drink, water and facilities on campus

-City St George's has a variety of food and drink outlets across its buildings, and in most buildings you'll find a café to get hot drinks, sandwiches, light bites and treats.
-Don't miss the main canteen, The Bridge Food Court, located within University Building in Northampton Square, for the best selection of hot food.
+City St George's has a variety of outlets across its buildings for both food and drink.
+In most buildings you'll find a cafe to get hot drinks, sandwiches, light bites and treats.